thombashi/pingparsing/docs/pages/usage/index.rst

 Recommended ping command execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The following methods are recommended to execute ``ping`` command for parsing.
+The following methods are recommended to execute ``ping`` command to get the output for parsing.
-These commands include an operation that the locale setting change to English temporarily.
+These commands include an operation that changes the locale setting to English temporarily.

 Linux
 ^^^^^